Forest-Protocols/medqa-poc-validator/README.md

 }
 ```

 Once you are done with your implementation of test(s), you are good to go!
-You can commit your changes, push and publish it so people can download it and participate your Protocol as a Validator.
+You can commit, push and publish your changes.
+Actors interested in participating in your Prtocool as Validators will now be able to download the daemon code and run it.

-Also you can replace this README file with `docs/become-a-validator.md` so people will see that file when they visit your Validator Daemon's GitHub repository.
+You can also replace this README file with `docs/become-a-validator.md` that includes instructions for potential Validators.
+They will then see that file when they visit your Validator Daemon's GitHub repository.